grafana/grafana/docs/sources/tutorials/alerting-get-started/index.md

 In this tutorial you will:

-- Create a Contact point.
+- Create a contact point.
-- Set up an Alert.
+- Set up an alert.
 - Receive firing and resolved alert notifications in a public webhook.

 ## Before you begin